 Learn how opioid medications work and how those effects can be dangerous when the drugs are taken incorrectly.

-Some strains of bacteria are resistant to most types of antibiotics.
-Understand the risks and how to protect yourself from infection.
+Some bacteria and other germs are resistant to most types of antibiotics and medications that treat them.
+Find out the risks and how to prevent infections.

-BPA stands for bisphenol A, a chemical used in some plastics and resins.
-See what products contain BPA and explore options to reduce your exposure.
+Find out more about BPA, a chemical used in some plastics and resins, and explore options for reducing your exposure.

 MERS-CoV is a respiratory illness that's sometimes fatal.
 Help protect yourself with good hygiene practices.

-Living with heart failure?
-Know when new symptoms require a doctor's call or ER visit.
+Know when new heart failure symptoms require a call to a health care provider or an ER visit.
 A heart failure action plan can guide your self-care.